FAQGURU/FAQGURU/topics/en/javascript.md

 * https://github.com/kennymkchan/interview-questions-in-javascript

 [[↑] Back to top](#JavaScript)
-### Create a function that will evaluate if a given expression has balanced parentheses using stacks (Expert)
+### Create a function that will evaluate if a given expression has balanced parentheses using stacks

 In this example, we will only consider `{}` as valid parentheses `{}{}` would be considered balancing. `{{{}}` is not balanced.